Stability of Chandrasekhar's nonlinear force-free fields: The variational principle

 \section{The variational principle}

 We develop the variational problem (1.13).
-Our goal is to demonstrate that the minimum (1.13) is symmetric and lower semi-continuous for $h\in \mathbb{R}$ and increasing and strictly subadditive for $|h|$ as stated in Lemma 4.10.
-We derive these properties from the presence of symmetric minimizers for $z$-variable by using the Steiner symmetrization.
-In the next section, we apply these properties of the minimum to demonstrate the compactness of (non-symmetric) minimizing sequences.
+We aim to demonstrate that the minimum (1.13) is symmetric and lower semi-continuous for $h\in \mathbb{R}$ and increasing and strictly subadditive for $|h|$ as stated in Lemma 4.10.
+Using Steiner symmetrization, we derive these properties from the existence of symmetric minimizers for $z$-variable.
+In the next section, we apply these minimum properties to demonstrate the compactness of (non-symmetric) minimizing sequences.